Operation of Residential Irrigation Timers

 AR = application rate (in/hr)

-DEPTH = average depth in catch cans for any one zone (in)
+Depth = average depth of the collected water in the catch cans for any one zone (in)

-Once the application rate is known, then the irrigation controller time can be set for a desired irrigation depth according to Equation 5 with the application rate calculated from Equation 4.
+Once the application rate of a zone is known, then the irrigation watering time can be set for a desired irrigation depth according to Equation 5, with the application rate calculated from Equation 4.

 Equation 5.